X

 • Weight restrictions: Springs are designed to support a specific amount of weight and are prone to sagging if exceeded.
 In addition, if you have small children who are allowed to bounce on your sofa regularly, the chances that this will happen prematurely are pretty high.

-Originally foam sofas were manufactured with a single piece of foam that was wrapped in a cushion cover.
+Originally, foam sofas were manufactured with a single piece of foam that was wrapped in a cushion cover.
 But today foam-based support systems and webbing solutions are gaining popularity as innovative new solutions are explored.

 The latest options provide a new take on comfort and durability, making high-quality foam sofas easier to maintain and less likely to lose their form over time.

-These materials, ranging from memory- to high-resilience foam, adapt to your body's structure, boosting ergonomic comfort, minimising pressure areas and making them personalised and cosy.
+High-quality foam has also evolved as a formidable alternative to springs, engineered for continuous support and shaping.
+These materials, ranging from memory- to high-resilience foam, adapt to your body's structure, boosting ergonomic comfort, minimising pressure areas and making them feel really personalised and cosy - perfect for those reading nooks or bedroom sofas.

-Traditional spring systems have now been officially challenged by strategically interwoven webbing or straps that offer an optimal support structure.
+Traditional spring systems have also been challenged by strategically interwoven webbing or straps that offer an optimal support structure.
 This technique provides a more even weight distribution and lowers the probability of sagging over time.
+Webbing solutions harmonise comfort and support by embracing tension and flexibility, resulting in a balanced seated experience.

 • Noiseless operation: Say goodbye to the creaks and squeaks that are common with regular spring sofas and embrace a more tranquil sitting experience devoid of any sound.